texta-tk/texta-tk.github.io/source/searcher.rst

 Finally, there is a value called **Slop**.
 If any of your search strings contains multiple words, then this defines how many words can be between that search string words.

-In figure :ref:`field <string_search>` the string constraint is on the field named "text".
+In figure :ref:`field <string_search>`, the string constraint is on the field named "text".
-The search will return document that have either phrase "president Obama" or "president Trump" in it (or both).
+The search will return documents that have either phrase "president Obama" or "president Trump" in it (or both).
 Since the Slop is 2, it also matches the phrase if it has 0-2 words between the words (e.g "president Barack Obama").

 .. note::
 	You can use an existing :ref:`lexicon <lexiconminer>` to create constraints.
-This can be done via button **Add lexicon** (visible only if there exists any lexicons in the project."
+This can be done via button **Add lexicon** (visible only if there exist any lexicons in the project."

 Date constraint
 -------------------
 Date constraint is for fields with type date.
 This outputs only documents where the field value is within the chosen time range (starting day included and ending day excluded).
-You can choose the time range by clicking on the little calendar in the right.
+You can choose the time range by clicking on the little calendar on the right.

 .. _date_constraint:
 .. figure:: images/date_constraint.png